indigo-dc/oidc-agent/gitbook/oidc-token.md

       --no-seccomp           Disables seccomp system call filtering; allowing all system calls.
 Use this option if you get an 'Bad system call' error and hand in a bug report.
-  -s, --scope=SCOPE          Space delimited list of scopes to be requested for
+  -s, --scope=SCOPE          scope to be requested for the requested access
-                             the requested access token
+                             token.
+To provide multiple scopes, use this option multiple times.

  Help:
   -?, --help                 Give this help list